balaramsabat/Project1/README.md

 # Project1
-Here, I have created a project for practice.
+Here, I have created a repository for practice.
+Author - Balaram Sabat